 However, the hero’s journey is one of the least painful ways of structuring a novel I’ve come across.
 And if you believe Campbell and Vogler, it results in a structure with universal appeal.

 It’s also pretty handy when your story has lost its way and you can’t figure out what’s wrong.
-Once you’ve got the hang of the journey’s steps you’ll be better equipped to identify which story elements are missing, or those that pop up in the wrong place.
+Once you’ve got the hang of the journey’s steps, you’ll be better equipped to identify which story elements are missing, or those that pop up in the wrong place.

-How to Write the Hero’s Journey
+How to write the hero’s journey

 First, create your hero

-Forget all about the traditional implications of the word ‘hero’, and let your imagination run riot.
+Forget all about the traditional implications of the word ‘hero’ and let your imagination run riot.
 Your hero certainly needn’t be male, and they needn’t be conventionally heroic, but they must inspire interest and sympathy in your readers.
 This means giving them at least some redeeming or intriguing traits.

 Next, give them a goal